timmcginley/41936/Subjects/Architecture/index.md

 ## We support you with
 * Understanding the role of the architect
+* Space planning adn zoning
+* Fire safety and evacuation
 * Facade design
-* Space planning
 * Design tutorials and crits
-* Advice on interdisciplinary desi
+* Advice on interdisciplinary design
+* Introduction to Universal Design Principles
 * Detail drawings (Part D)
-* Inspiration from some realworld examples
+* Inspiration from some real world examples

 ## You will need to independently
 * Work in BIM / Design software to develop your designs